jghaines/lambda-auth0-authorizer/README.md

 ### What is AWS API Gateway?
 API Gateway is an AWS service that allows for the definition, configuration and deployment of REST API interfaces.
 These interfaces can connect to a number of backend systems.
-They are typically used to connect to AWS Lambda functions to deliver a so-called 'serverless' architecture.
+One popular use case is to provide an interface to AWS Lambda functions to deliver a so-called 'serverless' architecture.

 ### What are Custom Authorizers?
 In February 2016 Amazon